jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-map.md

 ```

 At this point, the map has been drawn and coloured.
 All that is left is to add
-useful data such as a colourbar key, labels, information and smallprint.
+useful data such as a colorbar key, labels, information and smallprint.

-Adding a colourbar requires a `ScalarMappable`, which is usually used to both
+Adding a colorbar requires a `ScalarMappable`, which is usually used to both
 normalise and colour data.
 As we have been normalising the data separately we
 need to construct a dummy instance which contains our colour map.